By Dr J Floor Anthoni (2003-2006)

 It is important to remember that the resampling process is akin to

 averaging and blurring, resulting in an unsharp image which needs to

 be resharpened.
 Also remember that small images need to be oversharpened

-to appear naturally sharp.
-Use the adaptive unsharp
+to appear naturally sharp to the human eye.
+Use the adaptive

-tool for this, with a 25% effect.
-Use it twice or three times to achieve
+unsharp tool for this, with a 25% effect.
+Use it twice or three

 By converting a colour image to greyscale, the size in memory is reduced threefold because each pixel represented by three bytes for RGB is now represented by a single byte.
 However, when saving as a JPEG compressed file, greyscale images are not remarkably more compact than colour images!!
 Thus for saving file space, it is not worth losing the colour of your image.